Safety

-The value of neighbourhood watches has been proven time and again, especially when they cooperate with other safety structures such as community policing forums (CPFs) and the SAPS.
+The value of neighbourhood watches has been proven time and again, especially when they work together with other safety structures such as community policing forums (CPFs) and the SAPS.

-AfriForum has already established more than 155 neighbourhood watches across the country and the presence of these neighbourhood watches regularly leads to better safety, the prevention of crime and the arrest of suspicious persons.
+AfriForum established its first neighbourhood watch in 2012 and has since expanded its structures to more than 177 neighbourhood watches across the country.
+The presence of these neighbourhood watches regularly leads to better safety, the prevention of crime and the apprehension of suspicious persons.

 Limpopo